IPNetworkingLab/draft-bgp-tls/draft-wirtgen-bgp-tls.md

 # Introduction

 The Border Gateway Protocol (BGP) {{RFC4271}} relies on the TCP protocol to establish BGP sessions between routers.
-A recent draft
-{{I-D.draft-retana-idr-bgp-quic}} has proposed to replace TCP with the QUIC protocol {{RFC9000}}.
+There are ongoing discussions within the IETF {{I-D.draft-retana-idr-bgp-quic}} to replace TCP with the QUIC protocol {{RFC9000}}.
 QUIC brings many features compared to TCP including security, the support of multiple streams or datagrams.